 Before developing the argument on licensing, I explain landlords’ current powers to deal with anti-social behaviour and then consider how they will be altered by the Renters’ Rights Bill 2025.
 The Bill represents the first major change to the PRS and a key feature is the removal of the simple and relatively speedy route to eviction that has become a defining characteristic of the sector.
-The use of this provision has become so ubiquitous that it is widely referred to simply as a section 21 notice (Housing Act 1988, s21).
-Although PRS landlords have the same access as social landlords to grounds of possession to deal with anti-social behaviour (Housing Act 1988, s5 and Schedule 2, Part 2, ground 14), there has been little incentive for them to use them.
-As such, it is widely recognised that section 21 has masked the motivations behind possession claims (Department for Levelling Up, Housing and Communities (DLUHC)/ Ministry of Housing, Communities & Local Government (MHCLG) June 2022) and therefore there is a gap in understanding about the extent to which landlords have acted against anti-social tenants.
-During the debates, it was recognised that, in the absence of section 21, landlords would need robust mechanisms to deal with tenants’ behaviour (HC Debs col 335, 9 October 2024, Angela Rayner).
-In particular, landlords have been vocally critical that the abolition of section 21 will cause lengthy court delays (HC Debs, Public Bill Committee, col 6, 22 October 2025, Ben Beadle, Chief executive of the National Residential Landlords Association).
-The Bill attempts to address this point, by reducing to zero the amount of notice landlords must give to start proceedings on this ground (Clause 4(3) amends Housing Act 1988, s8(4)).
+The use of this provision has become so ubiquitous that it is widely referred to simply as a section 21 notice (Housing Act 1988, s.21).
+Although PRS landlords have the same access as social landlords to grounds of possession to deal with anti-social behaviour (Housing Act 1988, s.5 and Schedule 2, Part 2, ground 14), there has been little incentive for them to use them.
+As such, it is widely recognised that section 21 has masked the motivations behind possession claims (DLUHC/ MHCLG June 2022) and therefore there is a gap in understanding about the extent to which landlords have acted against anti-social tenants.
+During the debates, it was recognised that, in the absence of section 21, landlords would need robust mechanisms to deal with tenants’ behaviour (HC Debs., col. 335, 9 October 2024, Angela Rayner).
+In particular, landlords have been vocally critical that the abolition of section 21 will cause lengthy court delays (HC Debs., Public Bill Committee, col. 6, 22 October 2025, Ben Beadle, Chief executive of the National Residential Landlords Association).
+The Bill attempts to address this point, by reducing to zero the amount of notice landlords must give to start proceedings on this ground ).
 Nevertheless, it is widely acknowledged that the civil justice system is already overwhelmed (House of Commons Justice Committee July 2025) and this change seems unlikely to make much difference to the overall timeframe.
-The government has also tried to square the circle of giving courts’ discretion to assess all the circumstances of an anti-social behaviour claim, while ensuring judges explicitly recognise the effects of that behaviour on others.
+The government has also tried to square the circle of giving courts discretion to assess all the circumstances of an anti-social behaviour claim, while ensuring judges explicitly recognise the effects of that behaviour on others.
 As such, the Bill amends the requirement for courts to consider the effect of anti-social behaviour on neighbours (‘structured discretion’), discussed above in relation to public sector landlords, in two significant ways.
 First, it directs judges to consider whether the perpetrator has cooperated with the landlord’s attempts to encourage them to desist from their behaviour.
 The Housing Minister identified the dual purpose of this requirement.
-First, to incentivise landlords to manage proactively and, secondly, to signal to the courts that the tenant’s non-engagement is a reason to award possession (HC Debs, col 132, 29 October 2024, Matthew Pennycook MP).
+First, to incentivise landlords to manage proactively and, secondly, to signal to the courts that the tenant’s non-engagement is a reason to award possession (HC Debs., col. 132, 29 October 2024, Matthew Pennycook MP).
 The second important addition is a new requirement that recognises the particularly proximate living conditions in HMOs, by directing courts to consider the effect of anti-social behaviour when accommodation is shared.
 The abolition of section 21 is welcome, not least because it will prevent tenants accused of anti-social behaviour from simply being evicted without a full judicial process that can consider all the circumstances.
 Nevertheless, the obligations imposed on some landlords through licensing schemes may result in poor and vulnerable households effectively being excluded from PRS housing.